Free guide to morning sickness and hyperemesis gravidarum care

 And Vitamin D will be produced in response to the UV light in this protocol as well as from the eggs, seafood, and pastured meats depending on the time of year and individual history and ancestry.
 For detailed explanations of safe sunbathing techniques to go along with the grounding, read my post about building a solar callus and about the need for UV light as not only a source of UV light, but also as a neuroendocrine regulator.

-Since intense sunlight can be painful in women with NVP, midday exposure may be too intense until sleep has stabilized.
+Since intense sunlight can be painful in women with NVP, midday exposure may be too intense until high-quality sleep and morning sunlight exposure have stabilized in the routine.

 To understand the scope of lack of sunlight on women’s reproductive health, you will also want to subscribe to my Pro tier and watch Lesson 07 in The Circadian and Quantum Childbearing Year practitioner learning program.